davidfox87/neuro_encoding_models/README.md

 # neuro and behavior encoding models

+This package implements a variety of supervised learning algorithms for building encoding models.
+Supervised learning is where you have input variables (X) and an output variable (y) and you use an algorithm to learn the mapping function from the input to the output.
-This package fits encoding models to data relating to measurements of neural spike trains and fly olfactory navigation behavior data.
-It is used to understand what temporal features of inputs are being encoded by an output.
+Here we are learning the mapping from various olfactory stimuli to neural spike trains or fly olfactory navigation behavior data.

+Basically we can learn what temporal features of inputs are being encoded by an output.
 Once a model has been fit, it can be used to predict how a biological neuron or a fly will behave to stimuli they have not seen before.

 **Description:**